Danith94/aws-infra/README.md

 # aws-infra
-This Repo includes terrform scripts
+This Repo includes a terrform script which can be used to create some AWS service